unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 If the target’s soul isn’t free or willing to do so, the spell fails.

-The magic fashions a new body for the creature to inhabit, which likely causes the creature’s race to change.
+The tek fashions a new body for the creature to inhabit, which likely causes the creature’s race to change.
 The GM rolls a d100 and consults the following table to determine what form the creature takes when restored to life, or the GM chooses a form.

 | d100  | Race                |
 |-------|---------------------|